thkoch2001/tvlfyi_depot/web/tvl/blog/2024-02-tvix-update.md

 ## EvalIO / builtins interacting with the store more closely
-tvix-eval itself is designed to be quite pure when it comes to IO - it doesn't do any IO directly on its own, but for the very little IO functionality it does as part of "basic interaction with paths"[^2] (like importing other `.nix` files), it goes through an `EvalIO` interface, which is provided to the Evaluator struct on instantiation.
+tvix-eval itself is designed to be quite pure when it comes to IO - it doesn't do any IO directly on its own, but for the very little IO functionality it does as part of "basic interaction with paths" (like importing other `.nix` files), it goes through an `EvalIO` interface, which is provided to the Evaluator struct on instantiation.